zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/gke/gke_dc_vanilla_terraform/_index.md

   ![PowerShell login script run](./34.png)

+* When the scripts are complete, all PowerShell windows will close.

   ![PowerShell login script run](./35.png)

-* From Azure Portal, navigate to the resource group and confirm that the Azure Arc data controller resource and the Custom Location resource are present.
+* From Azure Portal, navigate to the resource group and confirm that the Azure Arc enabled Kubernetes cluster, the Azure Arc data controller resource and the Custom Location resource are present.

   ![Azure Portal showing data controller resource](./38.png)